concordion/concordion-excel-extension-tutorial/README.md

 ![Checking the result](tutorial/images/ExcelConcordionSetResult.png)

-Finally, we must call the java code to make the calculation.
-In concordion, this is applied to the whole table, and so we need to indicate this to our Excel spreadsheet too:
+Finally, we must call the Java code to make the calculation.
+In Concordion, this is applied to the whole table, and so we need to indicate this to our Excel spreadsheet too:

 ![Setting the fare calculation](tutorial/images/ExcelConcordionCalculateFare.png)